dstockhammer/C4-PlantUML/README.md

-### Note by dstockhammer
+# !!
+OBSOLETE !!
 This is a fork of [adrianvlupu/C4-PlantUML](https://github.com/adrianvlupu/C4-PlantUML) that changes all imports to local.
-There are no other changes!
+This functionality is now supported out of the box in [plantuml-stdlib/C4-PlantUML](https://github.com/plantuml-stdlib/C4-PlantUML) by setting `-DRELATIVE_INCLUDE`.
+Therefore this repository is now archived.

 # C4-PlantUML